 Also, the altitude and flight duration of the water rocket depends on the volume of water, the initial pressure, the rocket’s nozzle size, and the unloaded weight of the rocket.
 So, how much water is ideal to put in the rocket?

 Well, the amount of water depends on how high you want the rocket to go.
 If you put too little water, the reaction mass wouldn’t be enough to boost the rocket efficiently.
 Too much water, on the other hand, reduces the maximum height the rocket will reach.
 Therefore, the ideal amount of water depends on the empty weight of the rocket, and if a launch tube will be used.
 The heavier the rocket weighs, the more water it needs, and the longer the launch rod is, the less water should be put into the rocket to be able to reach the maximum height.

 Types of Water Rocket Launcher

 - Hand Held: This launcher is held by hand.
-It is sealed and is usually an O-ring.
+It is sealed and it usually has an O-ring.
 The pressure on the water rocket is increased by using an air pump.
-To launch the rocket, the user simply let’s go of the bottle.
+To launch the rocket, the user simply lets go of the bottle.

 - Latched: This type of launcher beats the unpredictability of the friction plug.
 It holds the bottle securely until it’s ready to launch.
 Once the desired pressure is reached, the bottle will be unlatched causing it to launch.
 Same as the friction plug, a guide rod may also be used with this type of launcher.

-If you’re interested to learning to build your own water rocket there are many DIY yourself options.
+If you’re interested in learning to build your own water rocket there are many DIY yourself options.
 They are easy to build, and the materials needed can be mostly found in your household.
-But if you’re not a DIY type person, you can also purchase an assembled one in stores and online as well.
+But if you’re not a DIY type person, you can also purchase an assembled water rocket in the stores and online, as well.